edixon-github/Scripts/README.md

 # Scripts
-    Use of several FQL operators have been deprecated in SharePoint Online (as of Feb 2021). https://techcommunity.microsoft.com/t5/microsoft-search-blog/we-re-making-changes-to-search-in-sharepoint-online/ba-p/1971119
+    Use of several FQL operators and parameters have been deprecated in SharePoint Online (as of Feb 2021).
+    https://techcommunity.microsoft.com/t5/microsoft-search-blog/we-re-making-changes-to-search-in-sharepoint-online/ba-p/1971119

     The script examines the query template for Result Sources and Query Rules for FQL keywords.